AIM rule 26

 The following information is provided in accordance with rule 26 of the AIM Rules for Companies.
 This page was updated on 30 November 2021 unless otherwise stated.

 Circassia Group PLC is incorporated in England and Wales under company number 05822706 and its registered office is Northbrook House, Robert Robinson Avenue, Oxford Science Park, Oxford OX4 4GA, UK.
-Its global corporate headquarters are located at Northbrook House, Robert Robinson Avenue, Oxford Science Park, Oxford OX4 4GA, UK and it has commercial operations in the United States, United Kingdom, Germany, China and Italy.
+Its global corporate headquarters are located at Northbrook House, Robert Robinson Avenue, Oxford Science Park, Oxford OX4 4GA, UK and it has commercial operations in the United States, United Kingdom, Germany and China.
 The Company is governed by its Articles of Association, which detail rights attached to shares.
 The Company is subject to the UK City Code on Takeovers and Mergers.

 Please click here for a description of the business, and here for details of the Company’s Board.
 The Company’s financial reports are available here, regulatory news here and shareholder documents (including AGM notices and documents related to transactions or other voting matters) can be found here.